 Alexandria's citizen participation process presents the Draft Annual Plan that was created by the City in consultation with its partner agencies, community organizations, and non-profits with an interest in community development and housing in Alexandria.
 The Draft Plan and a Resident Summary of the Draft Plan synthesizing the intended Priority Needs, Goals, and Projects were made available on the City's website, at the Office of Housing, and in City libraries.
-There was a 30 day public comment period from March 20 to April 21 and a public hearing was held on April 6.
+There will be a 30 day public comment period from March 18 to April 19 and a public hearing will be held on April 4.